brandonmoss-99/java-telegram-bot-framework/README.md

 A Telegram bot framework written in Java, for making the development of Telegram bots easier.

 ## Notice
 This is still a work in progress (Dev branch).
 There will be missing features, bugs, untested & undocumented code.
-The original end goal was always to help learn new coding techniques.
+The original end goal was always to help me learn new coding techniques.

 ### Usage & bot examples
 This framework relies heavily on builder patterns, so bots using this will have plenty of `.build()` method calls.
 Below is a very basic Telegram bot code example that utilise the framework to function: